ciscoheat/superforms-web/src/routes/concepts/multiple-forms/+page.md

 });
 ```

-You can also change the id dynamically with the `$formId` store, or set it directly in the form with the following method.
+You can also change the id dynamically with the `$formId` store, or set it directly in the form with the following method:

 ### Without use:enhance